eclipsesrl/udesly-docs/docs/shopify-page-items.md

 The following elements can be added to page set as **Template page** or **Default page template**.

+To define a page as *Default page* add the following attribute on the Body element:

+> page=default

+All pages without attribute that are not CMS related are automatically recognized as **Template**.

 #### Title

 This is the page title.
 Insert a text item and add the attribute: